OmkarShinde1996/invoice-genie-2.0/README.md

 `29-09-2022` Added 2 APIs
 1) POST API - to post user entered data on the server
 2) GET API - to get user entered data from server

+`30-09-2022` Added some cosmatic changes like login sign up buttons and profile icon and made some changes on navbar on all the pages.